Zywave/booster/src/_areas/application-framework/components/api-proxy.md

 2. The proxy must only be used by users who are authenticated with Zywave.
 If your application serves a distinct user base, the proxy must only be served to users authenticated via Zywave SSO.
 3. It is highly encouraged to supply a profile-token value to this component, which represents the active profile of the user in your own application to provide that context to the Proxy application.

-   1. If being used by a user other than an agency user, and profile context matters, this attribute is **required**
+   1. If being used by a user other than an agency user, and profile context matters, this attribute is **required**.

+<docs-spacer></docs-spacer>

+## When do I use the Zywave API Aproxy Element?
+1. Your application is a `*.zywave.com`
+1. Your application is authenticated with Zywave Auth
+1. Your application is using [Zywave Shell](/application-framework/components/shell/)
+1. You are not providing Zywave Shell a Zywave bearer token (e.g., `<zywave-shell bearer-token="">`)

+<docs-spacer size="small"></docs-spacer>

+### Why does my application need to be *.zywave.com?
+Applications consuming this component are currently required to be on a *.zywave.com due to continual restrictions being made, or already made, to third party cookies.

+For more information:
+* Chrome's announcement of the deprecation of third party cookies: <https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html>
+* Chrome's timeline to deprecation: <https://privacysandbox.com/timeline/>

+<docs-spacer size="small"></docs-spacer>

+### Can I use Zywave API Proxy Element with any user authentication method?
+The proxy must only be used by users who are authenticated with Zywave Auth.
+If your application provides several user authentication methods, the proxy must only be served to users authenticated via Zywave SSO.